-The sparse depth map (which the program requires) is a transparent image partially filled with brush strokes in various shades of gray to indicate depth.
+The sparse depth map (which the program requires) is a transparent image partially filled with brush strokes in various shades of gray to indicate (approximate) depth.
 This is the non-automatic part.
+So, how do you create that sparse depth map?
 In Gimp or Photoshop, you open the reference image and create a new transparent layer on top of the reference image.
 This is where you are gonna draw the sparse depth map.
 The brush strokes should be done with the pencil tool using a 100% hard brush so that any painted pixel is fully opaque (no anti-aliasing).
 To verify that you are not generating semi-transparent pixels, you may want to zoom in on your painted brush strokes and look at the edges.
 They should be hard and look jagged (no anti-aliasing involved).
-Although semi-transparent pixels can be removed easily prior to exporting the sparse depth map, it is highly recommended to only use drawing tools with no anti-aliasing (no soft edges, only hard edges).
-After you are done scribbling with the crayon tool using various shades of gray to indicate approximate depths, save the layer (only the layer) in whatever format you want as long as it is lossless (png for example).
+In case semi-transparent pixels get created for whatever reason (maybe you used a tool with anti-aliasing turned on), they can be easily removed prior to saving the sparse depth map by doing the following (in Gimp): click on "Layer"->"Transparency"->"Threshold Alpha ...", and click OK.
+After you are done scribbling on the sparse depth map layer, save the layer (only the layer) in the png format (lossless and preserves transparency).
 To save the layer only, you can simply make the reference image not visible by clicking off the eye icon in the layer dialog box.

 The maximum number of iterations is a parameter used in the linear equation solver (which happens to be Lis, a Library of Iterative Solvers for Linear Systems).
 If you see that the depths don't seem to propagate correctly across areas of similar color (in the reference image), it's probably because the number of iterations is set too low.

-In order to eliminate the bleeding of depths across objects of similar colors, it is possible to give a so-called edge image to DMAG4.
+In order to eliminate the bleeding of depths across objects of similar colors, it is possible to give a so-called "edge image" to DMAG4.
 An edge image is basically a trace over the object boundaries of the reference image.
-Just like for the sparse depth map, it is created by adding a transparent layer over the reference image and tracing (with the pencil tool using the smallest possible hard edge brush) over the object boundaries.
+Just like for the sparse depth map, it is created by adding a transparent layer over the reference image and tracing over the object boundaries.
 The tracing on the edge image should be 1 pixel wide (in most places).
-The presence of an edge image enables to be less conservative regarding possible oversmoothing.
-Thus, beta can be lowered and the number of scales increased with less fear.
+The presence of an edge image enables to be less conservative regarding possible bleeding.
+Thus, beta can be lowered (say, from 90. to 10.) and the number of scales increased with less fear.
 Also, the sparse depth map probably doesn't need to be as dense.
 Note that the edge image does not need to be complete, that is, only areas where bleeding occurs can be traced over.
 If you do use one an edge image, make sure con_level and con_level2 are set to 1.
 To sum things up and be perfectly clear, DMAG4 does not need an edge image but if colors are similar between foreground and background, it is probably a good idea to create an edge image to avoid bleeding in some areas.

 If DMAG4 gives an error about the pixels being semi-transparent, it's because you probably used a tool that's anti-aliased (soft edges) at some point.
 To fix this in Gimp (Photoshop is probably similar), click on "Layer"->"Transparency"->"Threshold Alpha ...", and click OK.
 All your semi-transparent pixels are now either transparent or opaque and DMAG4 will thank you for it.